 "You went to a restaurant?" she asked

 "Yes," I waved my hand around the ward, "there was a bunch of us.
 They took us in a coach."

 She smiled, shook her head, "I don't think so, Tott.
 I think you are on some sort of drug.""

 "What do you mean?"

 I thought about it.
-But it was so real and it took quite a while for me to accept I hadn't gone to a reataurant in Redhill with some of my fellow patients.
+But it was so real and it took quite a while for me to accept I hadn't gone to a restaurant in Redhill with some of my fellow patients.
 The spinal nerve block procedure I had undergone allows the slow release of morphine which stops the pain but, of course, has side affects - one of which is hallucinations.
-I had another revelelation later that day: I thought the ambulance that had been called for me had taken me back to St George's - but no, I was in East Surrey Hospital!
+I had another revelation later that day: I thought the ambulance that had been called for me had taken me back to St George's - but no, I was in East Surrey Hospital!

 I have never taken drugs so had no conception of the affect they can have.